Lenape: Hunting, fishing, and farming

-Lenape practiced companion planting, in which women cultivated many varieties of the "Three Sisters": maize, beans, and squash.
+Lenape practiced companion planting, in which women cultivated many varieties of the Three Sisters: maize, beans, and squash.
 Men hunted, fished, and otherwise harvested seafood.
 In the 17th century, the Lenape practiced slash and burn agriculture.
-They used fire to manage land.Day, Gordon M. "The Indian as an Ecological Factor in the Northeastern Forests."
-Ecology, Vol. 34, #2 (April 1953): 329–346.
-New England and New York Areas 1580–1800.Russell, Emily W.B.
-"Indian Set Fires in the Forests of the Northeastern United States."
-Ecology, Vol. 64, no. 1 (Feb.
-1983): 78, 88.Smithsonian Institution—Handbook of North American Indians series: Handbook of North American Indians, Volume 15—Northeast.
-Bruce G. Trigger (volume editor).
-Washington, DC: Smithsonian Institution.
-1978 References to Indian burning for the Eastern Algonquians, Virginia Algonquians, Northern Iroquois, Huron, Mahican, and Delaware Tribes and peoples.
+They used fire to manage land.
 Controlled use of fire extended farmlands' productivity.
 According to Dutch settler Isaac de Rasieres, who observed the Lenape in 1628, the Lenape planted their primary crop, maize, in March.
-They quickly adopted European metal tools for this task.
+Over time, the Lenape adapted to European methods of hunting and farming with metal tools.

 The men limited their agricultural labor to clearing the field and breaking the soil.
 They primarily hunted and fished during the rest of the year: from September to January and from June to July, they mainly hunted deer, but from the month of January to the spring planting in May, they hunted anything from bears and beavers to raccoons and foxes.
-Dutch settler David de Vries, who stayed in the area from 1634 to 1644, described a Lenape hunt in the valley of the Achinigeu-hach (or "Ackingsah-sack", the Hackensack River), in which one hundred or more men stood in a line many paces from each other, beating thigh bones on their palms to drive animals to the river, where they could be killed easily.
+Dutch settler David de Vries, who stayed in the area from 1634 to 1644, described a Lenape hunt in the valley of the Achinigeu-hach (or Ackingsah-sack, the Hackensack River), in which 100 or more men stood in a line many paces from each other, beating thigh bones on their palms to drive animals to the river, where they could be killed easily.
 Other methods of hunting included lassoing and drowning deer, as well as forming a circle around prey and setting the brush on fire.
 They also harvested vast quantities of fish and shellfish from the bays of the area, and, in southern New Jersey, harvested clams year-round.
 One technique used while fishing was to add ground chestnuts to stream water to make fish dizzy and easier to catch.